neptunelabs/fsi-showcase-samples/samples/poi/README.md

-# Using FSI Viewer for 360° Image Zoom - Points Of Interest
+# Using FSI Viewer for 360° Showcase Image Zoom - Points Of Interest

 This readme describes how a simple detail page 360° sample including Points Of Interest with *FSI Viewer* is achieved.
 The aim of the demo is to show how you can easily integrate spin images with zoom by just adding a simple viewer tag.